By Michelle Despres, PT, CEAS II, REAS, CETS, Vice President of Physical Therapy, One Call

 Remedies for psychosocial barriers range from cognitive behavioral therapy to pain management techniques.
 Cognitive behavioral goals focus on envisioning the ability to manage despite ongoing pain, re-engaging in hobbies, reinforcing progress and achievements, and identifying and acquiring skills to overcome obstacles.

 When these three key elements work together, we have seen faster injured worker recoveries at a lower cost for payers.
 In fact, clients using One Call’s At-Risk Program have experienced up to a 30% reduction in utilization outliers, driving lower claim cost and duration.

 While our team of experts can’t ease your frustrations the next time you’re experiencing rush hour traffic, a long line at the grocery store, or slow wi-fi, we can help to keep your injured workers on a steady, seamless path to recovery.

 Don’t let undesirable injured worker outcomes remain an unsolved grievance on your list.
 As an actively engaged partner, we are ready to successfully return your injured workers to work and life.

 About One Call

-As a leader in the workers’ compensation industry and ancillary services for Medicare and Medicaid, One Call has an unwavering commitment to getting people the care they need when they need it.
+As a leader in the workers’ compensation industry, One Call has an unwavering commitment to getting people the care they need when they need it.
 Leveraging more than 30 years of industry experience and innovative solutions, we are moving people through their care journeys better than ever before, providing exceptional, predictive, and responsive care coordination.
 For more information and the latest news, visit us at onecallcm.com, LinkedIn (One Call), Facebook (@onecallcm), and Twitter (@onecallcm).